In this article, you will learn:

 It provides a single interface that will not interrupt an operator’s daily tasks, but still provides an easy way to:

 Record defects and any rework necessary

 Report production issues

-The Tulip Terminal uses Tulip’s “Master Layout” feature to allow you to present each quality check and work instruction in a continuous flow.
+The Tulip Terminal uses Tulip’s “Base Layout” feature to allow you to present each quality check and work instruction in a continuous flow.